Opinion: Right now, the US is letting Russia win in Africa – again – KION546

 Not something likely to be resolved, it must be said, by anodyne diplomatic solutions.
 Yet US Secretary of State Antony Blinken’s main public course of action has been to hold several phone conversations with the ousted president in his presidential residence where he and his family are under house arrest.

 The State Department’s second-ranking diplomat, Victoria Nuland, braved a no-fly zone to meet for more than two hours of “extremely frank and at times quite difficult” conversations in the capital, Niamey, with a few members of the junta.
-But she refused an audience with either the detained president or the junta leader, promptly bolting for the airport after the meeting had concluded.
+But she was refused an audience with both the detained president and the junta leader, promptly bolting for the airport after the meeting had concluded.

 The US has taken a first step in demonstrating its opposition to the coup by pausing some aid programs, but it’s falling short of France.
 A major player in the Sahel stretching back to its colonial rule, France has suspended all budgetary aid and development assistance to Niger as well as two neighboring nations, Mali and Burkina Faso, that pledged armed intervention on behalf of Niger’s junta.